Sodbo/shared_heredity/00_core_functions/README.md

 The function for running R scripts from "tests" folder.

 ## shared_heredity.R
 This function estimates weights and tests whether there is a SGC for a set of original traits.
-If it exists the function estimates alpha coefficients of SGCT linear combination.
+If it exists the function estimates alpha coefficients of SGCT linear combination using MaxSH approach.
 The function also calculates alpha coefficients for MaxH (doi: 10.1159/000381641) and GIP1 (doi: 10.1038/s42003-020-1051-9) traits.
 The function uses matrices of genetic covariances and phenotypic correlations between the original traits as an input.

 ## tests
 This folder contains scripts testing the shared_heredity.R function for errors and reproducibility of the results.